Terms & Conditions

 12.2.1 smoke anywhere inside any of The Tawny premises.
 This includes the smoking of e-cigarettes.
 Permitted smoking areas will be identified on site.
 Smoking inside your bedroom will result in a charge equivalent to the price of one night’s stay in the room set out in your Booking.

 12.2.2 bring any pets onto The Tawny premises without permission of The Tawny, with the exception of assistance dogs and dogs in approved dog-friendly rooms.
+Failure to comply will result in a fine of £100.

 12.2.3 bring any potentially dangerous or hazardous materials or equipment onto The Tawny premises;